ivanvaccari/ivanvaccari/README.md

 ### Hi!
 I'm Ivan, a software developer from [Mantova (IT)](https://www.google.it/maps/place/46100+Mantova+MN/@45.1618212,10.7526511,14z).

-I mostly work on the backend-side of cloud-based software solutions, integration and linux-server management, but sometimes i aslo get in touch with a lot of different technologies related to IoT an industry.
+I mostly work on the backend-side of cloud-based software solutions, integration and linux-server management, but sometimes i aslo get in touch with a lot of different technologies related to IoT and industry.

 On free time i jump on my bike and ride around the countryside, or hike in the mountains.
 I also try to build small IoT electronic projects, using [EasyEda](https://easyeda.com/it), [jlcPcb](https://jlcpcb.com/) and [Esp mcu's](https://www.espressif.com/).